ForNeVeR/fornever.me/Readme.md

 You'll probably want to change `databasePath` parameter and point it to a preferred location for the database.

-Frontend project configuration is stored inside of the `config.ts` file.
-It should point to an API endpoint and it will be applied on TypeScript compilation.

 Build and Deploy
 ----------------